starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## Head tracking using Opentrack
-As of v2023.1.0, Opentrack contains the fixes needed to work with Star Citizen.
+Opentrack versions 2023.1.0 and later contain the fixes needed to work with Star Citizen.
 After installing it, use the following configuration:

 1. Select `Wine` in the Output dropdown
 2. Click the `Configure` button next to it